seanaustin356-create/online-notepad/README.md

-# online-notepad
+# Online Notepad

-A simple and free online notepad for writing, editing, and saving notes anytime, anywhere.
-Supports dark &amp; light mode, word and character counters, and more.
-Try it live here: https://online-notepad.io  and experience distraction-free note-taking right in your browser.
+This is a simple project showcasing a free online notepad tool.
+You can try the live version here 👉 [https://online-notepad.io](https://online-notepad.io)

+## Features
+- Write and save notes anytime
+- Dark & light mode
+- Word and character counter

+## About
+This project is part of my experiments in building simple, user-friendly online tools.